 A number of statutory enactments confer property to charity or otherwise facilitate such transfers.
 For example, several statutes depart from the foundational property law rule "nemo dat qui non habet" - he who hath not cannot give - by authorizing a non-owner to transfer ownership to charity in certain circumstances.
-These circumstances include instances where statutes authorize the gifting to charity of property in a lost or abandoned article.85 Other statutes authorize the gifting to charity of property in forfeited or state confiscated articles.86 Certain other statutes direct or authorize the transfer of property to charity by way of distribution upon dissolution of certain corporations,87 beneficiary designation88 or otherwise.89
+These circumstances include instances where statutes authorize the gifting to charity of property in a lost or abandoned article.
+So Other statutes authorize the gifting to charity of property in forfeited or state confiscated articles.
+Certain other statutes direct or authorize the transfer of property to charity by way of distribution upon dissolution of certain corporations, beneficiary designation.